CESNET/du-docs/docs/kubectl.md

 Copy contents of this file into `$HOME/.kube/config` and change permissions to 700 (`chmod 700 $HOME/.kube/config`).

+NOTE: If the file `$HOME/.kube/config` does not exist, go ahead and create it, then copy the contents

 It is possible to have multiple cluster configurations in one config file.
 More about working with `kubectl` with access to multiple clusters [here](/docs/rancher-multiple.html).